mattermost/docs/source/manage/mmctl-command-line-tool.rst

 .. code-block:: sh

-  --config string                path to the configuration file (default "$XDG_CONFIG_HOME/mmctl/config") --insecure-sha1-intermediate   allows to use insecure TLS protocols, such as SHA-1 --insecure-tls-version         allows to use TLS versions 1.0 and 1.1 --json                         the output format will be in json format
+   --config string                path to the configuration file (default "$XDG_CONFIG_HOME/mmctl/config") --disable-pager                disables paged output --insecure-sha1-intermediate   allows to use insecure TLS protocols, such as SHA-1 --insecure-tls-version         allows to use TLS versions 1.0 and 1.1 --json                         the output format will be in json format